TITLE 77: PUBLIC HEALTH

 Section 300.110 General Requirements

-b) The license issued to each operator/licensee shall designate the licensee's name, facility name, address, the classification by level of service authorized for that facility, the number of beds authorized for each level, the date the license was issued and the expiration date.
-Such licenses shall be issued for a period of not less than six months nor more than 18 months.
+b) The license issued to each operator/licensee shall designate the licensee's name, the facility name and address, the classification by level of service authorized for that facility, the number of beds authorized for each level, the date the license was issued and the expiration date.
+Licenses will be issued for a period of not less than six months nor more than 18 months for facilities with annual licenses and not less than 18 months nor more than 30 months for facilities with two-year licenses.
 The Department will set the period of the license based on the license expiration dates of the facilities in the geographical area surrounding the facility in order to distribute the expiration dates as evenly as possible throughout the calendar year.
 (Section 3-110 of the Act)

-c) An applicant may request that the license issued by the Department of Public Health (the Department) have distinct parts classified according to levels of services.
-The distinct part must satisfactorily meet the applicable physical plant standards based on a level of service classification sought for that distinct part.
-If necessary to protect the health, welfare and safety of residents in a distinct part requiring higher standards, the Department shall require compliance with whatever additional physical plant standards are necessary in any distinct part, to achieve this protection as required by the highest level of care being licensed.
-Administrative, supervisory, and other personnel may be shared by the entire facility, if so doing does not adversely affect meeting the total needs of the residents of the facility.
+c) An applicant may request that the license issued by the Department have distinct parts classified according to levels of services.
+The distinct part must meet the applicable physical plant standards of this Part, based on the level of service classification sought for that distinct part.
+To protect the health, welfare, and safety of residents in a distinct part of the facility who require higher standards, the facility shall comply with whatever additional physical plant standards in any distinct part to achieve this protection as required by the highest level of care being licensed.
+Administrative, supervisory, and other personnel may be shared by the entire facility to meet the health, welfare, and safety needs of the residents of the facility.

-e) An intermediate care facility licensed and classified under the Act shall not use in its title or description "Hospital", "Sanitarium", "Sanatorium", "Rehabilitation Center", "Skilled Nursing Facility", or any other word or description in its title or advertisements which indicates that a type of service is provided by the facility which the facility is not licensed to provide or, in fact, does not provide.
-A skilled nursing facility may use in its title or advertisement the words or description: "Nursing Home", "Intermediate Care", "Skilled Nursing Facility".
+e) An intermediate care facility shall not use in its title or description "Hospital", "Sanitarium", "Sanatorium", "Skilled Nursing Facility", or any other word or description in its title or advertisements that indicates that a type of service is provided by the facility for which the facility is not licensed to provide or does not provide.
+A skilled nursing facility may use in its title or advertisement the words or description "Nursing Home", "Intermediate Care", "Rehabilitation Center", or "Skilled Nursing Facility".

-g) The licensee shall give 90 days notice prior to voluntarily closing a facility or closing any part of a facility, or prior to closing any part of a facility if closing such part will require the transfer or discharge of more than ten percent of the residents.
-Such notice shall be given to the Department, to any residents who must be transferred or discharged, to the resident's representative, and to a member of the resident's family, where practicable.
+g) The administrator of a facility licensed under the Act and this Part shall give 60 days' notice prior to voluntarily closing a facility or prior to closing any part of a facility if closing the part will require the transfer or discharge of more than 10% of the residents.
+Notice shall be given to the Department, to the Office of State Long-Term Care Ombudsman, to any resident who must be transferred or discharged, to the resident's representative, and to a member of the resident's family, when practicable.
+If the Department suspends, revokes, or denies renewal of the facility's license, then notice of the facility's closure shall be given no later than the date specified by the Department.
 Notice shall state the proposed date of closing and the reason for closing.
-The licensee shall offer to assist the resident in securing an alternative placement and shall advise the resident on available alternatives.
-Where the resident is unable to choose an alternate placement and is not under guardianship, the Department shall be notified of the need for relocation assistance.
+The facility shall submit a closure plan to the Department for approval, which shall address the process for the safe and orderly transfer of residents.
+The approved plan shall be included in the notice.
+The facility shall offer to assist the resident in securing an alternative placement and shall advise the resident on available alternatives.
+When the resident is unable to choose an alternate placement and is not under guardianship, the Department shall be notified of the need for relocation assistance.
+A facility closing in its entirety shall not admit any new residents on or after the date the written notice is submitted to the Department as specified by the Act and this Part.
 The facility shall comply with all applicable laws and regulations until the date of closing, including those related to transfer or discharge of residents.
-The Department may place a relocation team in the facility as provided under the Act.
-(Section 3-423 of the Act) (A, B)
+The Department may place a relocation team in the facility as provided by Section 3-419 of the Act and Section 300.3300 of this Part.
+(Section 3-423 of the Act)

 1) A facility may be licensed for more than one level of care.
-The licensee must designate the level of care that will be provided in each bedroom.
-Bedrooms of like licensed level of care must be contiguous to each other within each "nursing unit" as defined in Section 300.330.
+Bedrooms of like-licensed levels of care must be contiguous to each other within each "nursing unit" as defined in Section 300.330.
 Each nursing unit may have up to two levels of care and must meet the construction standards for the highest licensed level of care in the nursing unit.

-2) If a licensee wishes to designate a portion of its licensed beds as either Intermediate Care for the Developmentally Disabled or Long-Term Care for Under Age 22, the licensed beds must be located in a distinct part (as defined in Section 300.330) of the facility.
+2) If a facility wishes to license a portion of its beds as an Intermediate Care for the Developmentally Disabled, Medically Complex for the Developmentally Disabled, or assisted living, licensed under the ID/DD Community Care Act, the MC/DD Act, and the Assisted Living and Shared Housing Act, respectively, the beds must be located in a distinct part (as defined in Section 300.330) of the facility.